 Step 3.
 Elevate Canvas presence for your courses.

 Canvas is an essential tool for flexible teaching.
-Review the Guide to Remote Teaching for information on using a course template, writing course- and module-level objectives, designing assessments, and strategies for engaging students in the online environment.
+Review the Quality Course Design page for information on using a course template, writing course- and module-level objectives, designing assessments, and strategies for engaging students in the online environment.

 Step 4.
 Plan ahead and make use of university resources.

 If you are scheduled to teach a flex or F2F/remote class, be sure to take advantage of the university resources available to you, such as: